-Table 3-7 provides the ICSP programming details for programming the Configuration Word locations, including the serial pattern with the ICSP command code, which must be transmitted, LSb first, using the PGECx and PGEDx pins (see Figure 3-2).
+Table 3-8 provides the ICSP programming details for programming the Configuration Word locations.
+This includes the serial pattern with the ICSP command code, which must be transmitted, LSb first, using the PGECx and PGEDx pins (see Figure 3-2).